exporl/apex/documentation/l34device/index.md

 L34 setup
 ---------

-To use Apex3 with the L34 device, you need the L34 plugin, which is provided on request, provided you sign the Cochlear NIC agreement.
+To use APEX 4 with the L34 device, you need the L34 plugin, which is provided on request, provided you sign the Cochlear NIC agreement.

 After obtaining the L34 plugin (in the form of the file ), copy it to the directory under the main APEX directory.
 You also need a properly setup Cochlear NICv2 environment.
 We refer to the NICv2 documentation on how to do this.
-For Apex3 it boils down to having the right version of NICv2 (the same Apex3 was compiled against) and having the Nucleus NIC binaries directory in your path.
+For APEX 4 it boils down to having the right version of NICv2 (the same APEX 4 was compiled against) and having the Nucleus NIC binaries directory in your path.
 If this part is setup correctly, you should be able to use the L34 device with device number 0 (the simulated device).

-Before starting an Apex3 experiment that uses the L34device, make sure the appropriate devices are connected to the computer and the NIC environment is setup correctly.
+Before starting an APEX 4 experiment that uses the L34device, make sure the appropriate devices are connected to the computer and the NIC environment is setup correctly.

 ### Debugging

-When using the L34 device, Apex3 starts a helper program (nic3slave.py).
+When using the L34 device, APEX 4 starts a helper program (nic3slave.py).
-Apex3 communicates with the helper program (using domain sockets for linux and named pipes for windows), and sends commands to the helper program.
+APEX 4 communicates with the helper program (using domain sockets for linux and named pipes for windows), and sends commands to the helper program.
 In turn the helper program communicates with the L34 device and executes those commands.
-Because Apex3 doesn’t communicate directly with the L34 device, the L34 debug output needs to be piped from the helper program to Apex3.
+Because APEX 4 doesn’t communicate directly with the L34 device, the L34 debug output needs to be piped from the helper program to APEX 4.
 When you enable verbose in the device section of your experiment file, this debug output will be printed in the apex message window.
 You will need to use the long notation when defining your device with